kidthales/discord-eraser-bot/README.md

 Schedule message deletion tasks in your Discord servers.

 > [!IMPORTANT]
+> This README is a development guide.
+>
-> For usage guides & other information, please refer to the [documentation](https://kidthales.com/discord-eraser-bot/).
+> For high-level usage guides & other details about what the bot does, please refer to this [documentation](https://kidthales.com/discord-eraser-bot/).

 > [!WARNING]
 > Under active development.
 Not production ready.